 in fact, we have no good theory of such a thing as the beginning.”

 My dear Nobel laureate and emeritus Professor Dr. James Peebles:

-We unwittingly focused on a cold-start because there was very little temperature inherent within Planck’s four base units.
+In 2011 we unwittingly focused on a cold-start of the universe because there was very little temperature inherent within Planck’s four base units.
 Built into those equations, however, was an expansion and a rate of expansion through Planck Charge, the dimensionless constants, and Planck Time.
-Given Lemaître’s primeval atom and the necessity of pi, we assume there is a simple perfection of continuity, symmetry and harmony.
+In 1927 Lemaître started cold; in 1931 he went hot.
+Also, given Lemaître’s primeval atom, most assume it all manifests as a point particle; we assume an infinitesimal sphere and the necessity of pi.
+We also assume there is a simple perfection of continuity, symmetry and harmony as defined by pi.